File last modified:

 - They can, except that somebody in the Registrar's office apparently programmed the computer so that it automatically shuts out what it believes to be "non-freshmen."

-- The matter can be handled by Erin Morey in Anthropology.
+- If the web application doesn't work right, the matter can be handled by Brittany Wright in Anthropology.
 Please Email her (email@example.com, x4-0110) and provide her with (1) the section ID and name of the course and (2) your name and student ID number.
 She should then be able to tickle the computer system to admit you if there is still space.
-He has a thousand things to do all the time, so you should allow a couple of days for this.
+She has a thousand things to do all the time, so you should allow a couple of days for this.

 - Random query: Are graduate students allowed to take upper-division courses?